 Few dog breeds are as sweet and docile as the modern English Bulldog.
-Despite their looks, the English Bulldog isn’t aggressive nor fierce.
+Despite their looks, the English Bulldog isn’t aggressive anymore.
 Rather, these dogs have a bit of silliness with a soft spot for members of the family.

 From the past, English Bulldogs still retain their courageous nature.
-With that said, these dogs are a great second pair of eyes on your children.
-Even so, we suggest parent supervision and a lot of socializing and training before trusting these dogs.
+With that said, these Bulldogs are a great second pair of eyes on your kids.
+But even so, we suggest parental supervision, socializing, and training before trusting these dogs.

 3. French Bulldog

 Highlights: Fun-loving, Adaptable, Smart

 As great as American and English Bulldogs are, the French Bulldog has been the most popular bulldog-type breed.
 Also known as the “Frenchie,” these dogs were bred down in size to serve as companions suitable for most families.

 It was during the Industrial Revolution in England when Frenchies first started popping up.
 They were toy-sized companions that could easily live in the often small apartments of lace makers in Nottingham, England.